philou/built-in-quality-game/AnimationGuide.md

 Indeed, technical debt makes reality even worse.

-> This is not relevant to us because we don't use kanban!
+> This is not relevant to us because we don't use Kanban!

 [Work In Progress limits](https://searchsoftwarequality.techtarget.com/definition/WIP-limit) are used as a way to simulate throughput